-By default, performs a partial sort on mapper output keys, i.e. within each partition keys are sorted.
+By default, Hadoop performs a partial sort on mapper output keys, i.e. within each partition keys are sorted.

 By default, keys are sorted as strings.

-processing a mapper output record, first the partitioner decides which partition the record should be sent to
+When processing a mapper output record, first the partitioner decides which partition the record should be sent to.

-shuffle and sort stage, keys within a partition are sorted
+In shuffle and sort stage, keys within a partition are sorted.

-If there is only one partition, mapper output keys will be sorted in total order
+If there is only one partition, mapper output keys will be sorted in total order.

-index of a given key from mapper outputs is determined by the partitioner, the default partitioner is HashPartitioner which relies on avas hashCode function to compute an integer hash for the key.
+The partition index of a given key from mapper outputs is determined by the partitioner, the default partitioner is HashPartitioner which relies on Java’s hashCode function to compute an integer hash for the key.
 The partition index is derived next by hash modulo number of reducers.

 II.B.
 Hadoop Streaming parameters

-Hadoop streaming can be further fine-grain controlled through the command line options.
-Through these, we can fine-tune the framework to better understand line-oriented record structure, and achieve the versatility of single-machine sort, but in a distributed and efficient manner.
+Hadoop streaming can be further fine-grain controlled through the command line options below.
+Through these, we can fine-tune the Hadoop framework to better understand line-oriented record structure, and achieve the versatility of single-machine Unix sort, but in a distributed and efficient manner.

 stream.num.map.output.key.fields